 Fourth week, all the women just let her go off in a corner of the chapel to wail.

-Some of you are reading this, and think this sounds just awful of us.
-Hey, if I were a newbie Christian, I’d think the very same thing: She’s coming to us for help, and we’re pushing her aside?
+Some of you who are reading this, think this sounds just awful of us.
+Hey, if I were a newbie Christian, I’d think the very same thing.
+She’s coming to us for help, and we’re pushing her aside?
+Bad Christians!

-Except we didn’t.
+Except we didn’t push her aside.
+We tried to help.
 The women who realized she needed therapy, tried to get her therapy.
 Found her a therapist who’d see her.
 Tried to line up an appointment.
-The weepy person was having none of that.
+(Money wasn’t an issue; our church had the resources.)
+But the weepy person was having none of that.
 So the women were done—like exhausted parents who give up on trying to get their infant to sleep in her own bed, and just leave the baby in the room to cry it out.
-Soothing her wasn’t working.
-So they quit.
+They realized they weren’t actually helping; that she didn’t want actual help.
+So they stopped.

 A psychologist friend explained it best: You know how some people feel much better after having a good cry?
 That’s largely what this woman was doing.